 If you are unable or do not wish to submit the form electronically, please contact the school office (email@example.com) or appropriate Head of School directly.

 Please note that primary and middle school education is considered compulsory in Norway.
 If a student does not attend school without a valid reason, parents or legal guardians can be prosecuted and face being fined.

-According to the regulations in the Private Education Act § 3-40, students from MYPB (8th Grade) and up can request that up to 10 days of granted leave (according to the Private Education Act § 3-13) should not be registered on the school leaving diploma.
+According to the regulations in the Independent Schools Act § 3-40, students from MYPB (8th Grade) and up can request that up to 10 days of granted leave (according to the Independent Schools Act § 3-13) should not be registered on the school leaving diploma.